-Mariana Risberg is Director on the board of the Marianne and Marcus Wallenberg Foundation.
+Mariana Wallenberg Risberg is Director on the board of the Marianne and Marcus Wallenberg Foundation.
 She holds a Bachelor of Business Administration degree from Stockholm University.

 Today, there is a program in place to enable sixth-generation family members to learn more about the activities associated with the family and become gradually involved in them over time.

-Under the leadership of Peter Wallenberg Jr and Celia Pilkington, a program has been established to allow the approximately 30 members of the sixth generation to learn more about the family’s engagements, values and history.
+Under the leadership of Jacob Wallenberg and Celia Pilkington, a program has been established to allow the approximately 30 members of the sixth generation to learn more about the family’s engagements, values and history.
 The program, a top priority for the family, aims to create a solid platform for the next generation to take over the baton.